sammeyer2017/ThreaDNA/README.md

 - either the classical ones or deformation energy/probability dinucleotide PWM.

 The computation and output depends on the type of input: sequence file, PWM file or both.
-- with sequence file only: computes the associated (mononucleotide) PWM
+- with sequence file only: computes the (mononucleotide) PWM from the list of sequences in the file.
+They must all have the same size.
 - with energy PWM file only: computes the associated probability PWM, using the provided energy factor (default 1.) to transform the energies into k_B.T unit
 - with sequence file and ONE PWM file: computes the energy profile along the sequence(s) of the file.